charlie0129/e-ink-display-server/README.md

 - [x] Link different messages to different users

-- [x] Retrive a list of messages using HTTP GET
+- [x] Retrieve a list of messages using HTTP GET

 - [x] Store users and messages using MySQL database

-- [ ] Require user identification when commiting and retriving messages
+- [ ] Require user identification when committing and retrieving messages

 - [ ] Security improvements